What is Aldactazide?

 medicine to prevent a blood clot;

 This list is not complete.
-Other drugs may interact with hydrochlorothiazide and spironolactone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Aldactazide, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Aldactazide (hydrochlorothiazide / spironolactone)